LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 #### Pointer Arithmetic

 Pointer arithmetic and comparison shall be limited to just array objects and within the bounds of said array object.
-The most prefered arithmetic method is using the `[]` operator to access elements.
+The most preferred arithmetic method is using the `[]` operator to access elements.
 It is explicit in saying it is done on an array and at this index.
 The index should be validated that is it within bounds, and that overflows have not occured.
 You do not need to account for the size of the elements when indexing since it is handled automatically.